Program Dates: July 6– July 31, 2015

 Cancellations and Refunds

-Withdrawal from any course must be made in writing to Robert McAlpin, Drama Summer Acting Intensive, The New School for Drama, 151 Bank Street, room 203b, New York, NY 10014, or faxed to 212.242.5018, Attention: Robert McAlpin, Drama Summer Acting Intensive.
+Withdrawal from any course must be made in writing to Stephanie Cunningham, Drama Summer Acting Intensive, The New School for Drama, 151 Bank Street, room 203b, New York, NY 10014, or faxed to 212.242.5018, Attention: Stephanie Cunningham, Drama Summer Acting Intensive.
 In order for you to qualify for a refund of tuition, your written cancellation must be received before the deadlines indicated below.
 (Housing refunds are processed separately; visit Summer Housing for details.)

 The New School for Drama reserves the right to cancel courses.
 If a course is canceled, you will be notified and asked whether you wish to transfer to a different course or receive a full refund of tuition and housing fees.